-Specifically approved by the Supervisory Board, the job description of the President, Executive Chairman defines his main responsibilities.
+Specifically approved by the Supervisory Board, the job description of the President, Group Executive Chairman defines his main responsibilities.

 Reijo Karhinen, M.Sc.
 (Econ. & Bus.
-Adm.) and vuorineuvos (Finnish honorary title) acts as the President and Executive Chairman of OP Financial Group.
+Adm.) and vuorineuvos (Finnish honorary title), acts as the President and Group Executive Chairman of OP Financial Group.
 He has held that position since 2007.
-Information on the President's remuneration can be found in the section covering remuneration below.
+Information on the remuneration payable to the President, Group Executive Chairman can be found in the section covering remuneration below.